 So, which type of coffee is stronger: Arabica or Columbian?

 As discussed above, Arabica beans are stronger, both in regard to taste and caffeine content.
 Because Columbian coffee beans (which are Arabica coffee beans that are grown in Columbia) undergo the additional step of being washed with sterile water when they are processed, these beans have a smoother, milder flavor.

 The washing process helps to reduce the caffeine content, too.
 So, if you enjoy a stronger cup of coffee that has a more robust flavor profile and a higher caffeine content, then Arabica would be a better choice for you.
-If, however, you’d prefer a smoother, milder cup of coffee that doesn’t pack as much caffeine, then a cup of Columbian coffee would be a better suit your taste.
+If, however, you’d prefer a smoother, milder cup of coffee that doesn’t pack as much caffeine (Is there caffeine in cappuccino?), then a cup of Columbian coffee would be a better suit your taste.

 What Does It Mean When Coffee is “Wet Processed”?